Easy Science Experiment with Pop Rocks and Soda

 There are certain times of year when kids are virtually EXPLODING with energy.
 Holidays, vacations, Spring, Summer, Friday!
 Let’s be honest, it doesn’t take much for young learners to be a little distracted!
-Easy science experiments for kids help reign them in while directing all that excitement to a positive place.
+Easy science experiment for kids help reign them in while directing all that excitement to a positive place.

 The Soda and Pop Rocks Easy Science Experiment for Kids uses candy and pop to engage, excite and teach at the same time.
 Kids will love this experiment for its explosive chemical reaction.
 No matter what time of year it is, cool and easy science experiments for kids deliver.
 So go ahead and harness that explosive energy with an explosion of your own!